ryan-mcclue/ryan-mcclue/src/knowledge.md

 SYSCLK is what would use to calculate cpu instruction cycles.

 # Hardware
+Register files like SRAM but laid out differently then conventional SRAM with flip-flops, latches and multiplexing logic so as to optimise surface area

 No direct translation from AWG to metric as stranded and solid AWG different

 RoHs (restriction of hazardous substances) solid 22AWG ampacity of 7A
 Lower gauge is thicker diametre, giving lower voltage drop and higher ampacity.